 Cacao-Agroforestry

-One of the few wild pure Criollo cacaos known in the world grows wild at BFREE.
-This rare variety was designated "Heirloom Fine Flavor" by the Heirloom Cacao Preservation Fund in 2016, one of only 16 in the world.
+One of the rarest cacaos ever documented, 100% genetically pure Criollo, grows wild at BFREE.
+This shade-loving variety thrives under the canopy of the rainforest and was designated "Heirloom Fine Flavor" by the Heirloom Cacao Preservation Fund (HCP) in 2016.

 The Big